jxmot/htaccess-minifier/README.md

 ## What is Minified?

-The "minification" done here is not like what's done for JavaScript, CSS, etc. But the script will -
+The "minification" done here is not *exactly* like what's done for JavaScript, CSS, etc. But the script will -

 * Leave *marked* blocks intact.
 * Remove blank lines.